 Why is PBOT undertaking this project now?

 Emergency paving on N Willamette to repair the deteriorating surface offered an immediate opportunity to review existing operations and safety of the street.

 Have changes to N Willamette Blvd been discussed with the community?

 Yes, PBOT directly notified all impacted residents along the street as well as adjacent neighborhood associations.
 In addition, PBOT and the community have been working on changing how N Willamette Blvd operates since at least 1987 and most recently went through an extensive community conversation in 2011.

 Is there a safety issue on N Willamette Blvd?

 Yes, there are a number of safety concerns.
-There have been six crashes involving a bicycle and a car in the last seven years, with one crash resulting in an incapacitating injury.
+There have been six crashes involving a bicycle and a car in the last seven years, with one crash resulting in an incapacitating injury (see the crash report here).
 Additionally, there are no places for people to safely access eastbound bus stops.

 What are the project's benefits?

 The project will make it safer and more comfortable for people to bike, walk, and access transit on a crucial corridor in North Portland.
 The design includes a buffer between people biking, walking or waiting for transit and moving vehicles, increasing safety.
 It provides a five foot shoulder for people waiting for the bus on the bluff-side.
 It will also provide wider more comfortable bike facilities that will better serve existing bike commuters and hopefully attract a broader cross section of Portlanders to cycling.

 Are there specific City policies that support this project?